This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Soil pollution, water pollution, killing and choking sea animals…sounds horrible?
 Well, this is exactly what we’ve been doing by improperly disposing of our garbage.
 Simply littering the ground with wrappers, dumping plastic in the ocean and countless other things pose a simple question.
 Do we really know how to dispose of garbage?
 And are we truly aware of the impact that our irresponsible actions have?

-On a daily basis, families produce quite a bit of garbage made of different materials.
+Daily, families produce quite a bit of garbage made of different materials.
 These can be glass, paper, wet waste, cardboard, a heck of a lot of plastic, and food scraps.
-Since each type of garbage disposes of at a different rate, it’s imperative to use proper disposal methods.
+It’s imperative to use proper disposal methods since there are different types of garbage.
 And by using proper methods, you can reduce the impact of your garbage on the environment.

 Step 1: Separation